juliema/aTRAM/MANUAL.md

 Here are the required commands for running aTRAM as well as a few things to keep in mind for maximum efficiency.
 Required commands are indicated and optional commands are in brackets.

+A more detailed manual is in progress:  http://alturl.com/d7cia

 ## Setup
 To determine if aTRAM can run on your computer: